 - 6170 Vilas Hall

 My scholarship is primarily informed by queer of color theory and women of color feminism.
 Methodologically, I am a rhetorical critic who variously utilizes textual and field based methods.
-I am interested in social movement building, activist rhetoric, and coalitional politics, and my work emphasizes the rhetorical practices of groups marginalized within existing power structures.
-I also attend to rhetoric produced by powerful institutions and actors about marginalized folks and the systems that oppress them (e.g., immigration system, prisons etc.).
+I am interested in studying social movement building, activist rhetoric, and coalitional politics.
+My work emphasizes the rhetorical practices of groups marginalized within existing power structures, but I also attend to rhetoric produced by powerful institutions and actors about marginalized folks and the systems that oppress them (e.g., immigration system, prisons etc.).
 In 2013, I published my first book, Queer Migration Politics, which examines coalition building at the many intersections of queer and immigration politics in the contemporary United States.
 I am working on a new manuscript, AIDS Knows No Borders, which explores AIDS activism and organizing on the issue of immigration and within immigrant communities during what is often described as the height of the AIDS pandemic in North America (1981-1995).

+In Spring of 2016, I will be a research fellow at the Institute for Research in the Humanities at UW, an award I received in order to work on AIDS Knows No Borders.
 In Spring of 2012, I was a visiting scholar at the Center for Interdisciplinary Gender Studies at the University of Leeds in the United Kingdom.
 I am affiliate faculty in Chican@ and Latin@ Studies and Gender and Women's Studies at UW, and I also help to organize the Comparative US Studies (CUSS) group on campus.
 I am the co-founder of the Queer Migration Research Network, with Eithne Luibhéid, which co-hosted an international symposium in Tucson, Arizona in October 2014.
 Alongside my academic pursuits, I work with various grassroots social justice organizations and collectives.
 I host 89.9 FM WORT's lunch hour program, A Public Affair every Wednesday.

 - Ph.D.
 Arizona State University, 2007